 The 38 cabins at Lighthouse range from one large room that sleeps 4 to a 3 bedroom mobile home or an A-frame that sleeps 8 to a 6 bedroom cabin that sleeps up to 16 people or a 6 bedroom cabin.
 The sleeping accommodations include some mixture of kings, queens, futons, twins, or bunk beds.
 The cabins come fully equipped with linens and towels, TVs, AC and heating, and a fully equipped kitchen with microwave, toaster, and coffee maker.
 The cabin we stayed in had two bedroom, 1 bath, a kitchen area with two tables, and a living room with 2 futons, a TV, and two chairs and it was decorated in a NASCAR theme with a NASCAR shower curtain, posters, and more.
 It was clean and well equipped, slept up to 10 (king, queen, 2 twins, and 2 futons), had a small deck with chairs, and was showing signs of age.
 You can learn more about the cabins by clicking here.

-Lighthouse Resort and Marina has 33 RV sites with water, picnic tables, and electric (30 and 50 AMP).
+Lighthouse Resort and Marina have 33 RV sites with water, picnic tables, and electric (30 and 50 AMP).
 The sites are close to the lake and some are shaded.
 The pad is dirt and gravel and some sites can be a challenge to get your rig level.
 Most of the sites are side by side and big rigs may have a challenge getting into some of the sites.
 Each site has a picnic table.

 Lighthouse has one boat ramp and a full marina with 138 wet slips.
 The fuel dock, store, fishing dock, and guest boat slips were destroyed but are being rebuilt.
 In addition, Lighthouse has boat rentals - a pontoon boat, kayaks, a ski boat, and fishing boats.
 Some of the present and new amenities will include:

-Management is working very aggressively to refurbish cabins as well as add five new cabins that will be be on piers and float in case of another flood.
+Management is working very aggressively to refurbish cabins as well as add five new cabins that will be on piers and float in case of another flood.
 The hope is to have a majority of all of the above done by Memorial Day 2008.

 After a hearty breakfast, we will pack a lunch and head out to find some smooth water for skiing, boarding, or swimming.
 Depending on wind conditions and boat traffic, you can usually find some good water at the south end of the cove that Lighthouse is on, or along one of the shores protected by cliffs, or by the dam.